 Plan to attend the 12th annual family SCIENCE EXPO at the Tahoe Center for Environmental Sciences in Incline Village.
 Many hands-on science investigations and experiments will be available for children ages 6—12 and their families.
 The 2017 Science Expo's activities focus on EARTH AND SPACE SCIENCES and activities will include fossil digs, streambed models, earthquakes and plate tectonics, volcanos, phases of the moons, fabric of space-time, cooking up comets, and more.
 The Science Expo fosters student excitement and interest in science.
-Learn with your child or contact Denise Tran to become a volunteer!
+Learn with your child or become a volunteer (Volunteer Flyer Available)!

 If you are a teacher interested in bringing your class to North Lake Tahoe Science Expo please fill out this survey request.

 Take a journey into the natural world with an inflatable planetarium show, Habitat Earth, brought to you by the Nevada Challenger Center!
 Dive beneath San Francisco Bay, travel through the roots of a tree, dip into an ant hill, swim with otters, and explore Earth from outer space to learn about how our relationship with animals, plants, and other life forms make up the many ecosystems on earth.
 The show is 22 minutes long; $3 in advance and $4 at the door (cash only please).
 Show times are 3:00 p.m., 3:45 p.m., 4:30 p.m., 5:15 p.m., and 6:00 p.m.
-RSVP everybody in your party in the desired time slots below.
-Hurry, space is limited!
-If you are planning to come to the public event and would like to see the Nevada Challenger Center's planetarium show click on one of the time slots above and reserve your spot today!
+If you are planning to come to the public event and would like to see the Nevada Challenger Center's planetarium show click on one of the time slots above and RSVP for everybody in your party!

 2016 marked TERC's first ever South Lake Tahoe (SLT) Science Expo!
 This event was held at the Lake Tahoe Community College (1 College Way, South Lake Tahoe, CA 96150) from March 30, 2016 - April 1, 2016.
 Dates for the 2017 Science Expo in South Lake Tahoe have still yet to be determined.
 There will be a SLT public event at this location.
 To schedule your students' visit to the SLT Science Expo please contact Beth Quandt (email@example.com or 530-543-2371 ext.
 1454).